Bosnia and Herzegovina in the Eurovision Song Contest 2007: Final

-The Bosnian performance featured Marija Šestić joined on stage by a male tambura player and four female backing vocalists.
+The Bosnian-Herzegovinian performance featured Marija Šestić joined on stage by a male tambura player and four female backing vocalists.
 As the performance progressed, the tambura player came forward from the back of the stage to kneel before Šestić, the latter who fell into his arms.
 The stage lighting displayed electric blue colours which transitioned to red, while the LED screens displayed stars which transitioned to faded aqua clouds and ultimately an orange lava river.
 The mustard dress for Marija Šestić was designed by Verica Rakočević.
 The tambura player that joined Marija Šestić was Aleksandar Sedlar Bogoev, while the four backing vocalists were: Danijela Večerinović, Dunja Galineo Kajević, Jelena Majić and Marina Đurović.
 Bosnia and Herzegovina placed eleventh in the final, scoring 106 points.